rfhs/rfctf-sdr-tools/README.md

 The server is sdr.rfhackers.com ports 6550-6570.
 By modifying the 'port' variable, you can access each of the different challenges.

 **Note:** If you're on a low bandwidth connection, it's recommended to save the IQ stream to a file first, then decode the information from the file.
-There is a file sync in 3.8 and a wav file sync in 3.10.
+There is a file sink in 3.8 and a wav file sink in 3.10.
 They are disabled by default, right click and enable to save to a file and use in your favorite program.